ggreen/khem/README.md

 It supports SQL like
 queries through its Object Query Language (OQL).
 With [QOL](http://gemfire.docs.pivotal.io/93/geode/developing/querying_basics/chapter_overview.html) you can select objects by a particular attribute in a where clause.
-It supports simple and complex queries (nested queries).

 For a "molecules" region, QOL would allow you to perform a search such as